 Visit us at Fireborn Gallery… where pottery, handblown glass, and jewelry by over 50 artists are on display.
-The pottery includes unique one-of-a-kind pieces, large show pieces, dinnerware and serving pieces, tea and sushi ware, mugs, bowls, sculpture, wall-hangings, and experimental designs and glazes.
+The pottery includes unique one-of-a-kind pieces, large showpieces, dinnerware and serving pieces, tea and sushi ware, mugs, bowls, sculpture, wall-hangings, and experimental designs and glazes.
+I made 1000 pots for my holiday sale and there are still lots of great selections left.

 - Our Glaze Colors